Yorkshire Lancashire & Cheshire BT Club Rules

 17. NOMINATIONS FOR THE CLUB'S CHAMPIONSHIP SHOW JUDGE

-Nominations for the Clubs Championship Show Judge.
+Nominations for the Clubs Championship Show Judge must be taken from the Clubs A1 list.
 Persons nominated for the Clubs Championship Show, must have awarded Challenge Certificates in the Breed a minimum of 3 times prior to nomination.
 Persons nominated must be asked if they are available to judge before being nominated.

 18. THE CLUB'S JUDGES LISTS